TooLateToDieYoung/stm32f030c8/description of registers/DMA.md

-## the process of initializing the DMA
+## The process of initializing the DMA

 1. Enable the peripheral clock on DMA
     ```C